opendaylight/infrautils/docs/specs/status-and-diagnostics.rst

 * Use case 1: status-and-diag module exposes a config file which user can update.
-  This file will include a set of core networking services, that are necessary to declare the system as UP, and a set of actions to perform when such a state is achieved or not achieved.
+  This file will include a set of core networking services, that are necessary to declare the system as UP.
 * Use case 2: Core services can include existing netvirt and genius services like ELAN, L3VPN, ITM, interface-manager, and additional services may be ACL, QoS etc as needed.
-Actions can include OpenFlow port open, OVSDB port open, and S&D status update(for consumption by other NBs such as ODL Mechanism Driver)
+Applications can take necessary actions based on the aggregate system status, for eg: OpenFlow port open, OVSDB port open, and S&D status update(for consumption by other NBs such as ODL Mechanism Driver)
 * Use case 3: Registered Service Modules should expose their status to status-and-diag module which inturn will use this information to expose the service status to others.